woaitsAryan/terraform-templates/aws-dynamodb/README.md

 - Sets up an IAM role that grants a user full access to the DynamoDB table and DAX cluster.
 - Enables point-in-time recovery for the DynamoDB table, allowing you to restore the table to any point in the last 35 days.

-## Prerequisites

-- [Terraform](https://www.terraform.io/downloads.html) installed on your machine.
-- An AWS account and your AWS credentials configured locally.

 ## Usage

 To use this code, follow these steps: